Best Tips to Increase WordPress Website Speed

 Two of the top requirements you should be aware of in front-end optimization include:

-• Reduce your website’s dimension.
+- Reduce your website’s dimensions.
 The size of your CSS, JavaScript, images is crucial.
 A site with 4 MB of memory will typically load much slower than a site with 1 MB.

 Conclusion